Colombia's Bogota to enter lockdown amid new strain concerns

 U.K. case numbers have risen sharply, driven in part by a new variant of the virus that is up to 70% more transmissible than the original.
 But Colombia’s health ministry said there was no proof the variant had reached the country.

-“Right now there’s no scientific evidence that accelerating COVID-19 transmission in Colombia can be attributed to the new British strain,” Ministry of Health director for epidemiology and demography, said in a statement.
+“Right now there’s no scientific evidence that accelerating COVID-19 transmission in Colombia can be attributed to the new British strain,” Ministry of Health director for epidemiology and demography Julian Fernandez Nino said in a statement.

 In Bogota, which counts for over a quarter of national cases, occupancy of intensive care units for coronavirus stands at 83.9%, according to local government figures.